 Looking for a flat or house to rent

-- How much you can afford in rent and utility bills
+- How much can you afford in rent and bills?

-- The Building Energy Rating (BER) of the property
+- What is the Building Energy Rating (BER) of the property?

-- How long you plan to stay there
+- How long do you plan to stay there?

-- Whether you want to share a bedroom, bathroom or kitchen
+- Do you you want to share a bedroom, bathroom or kitchen?

 Most rooms, flats, apartments and houses to rent are advertised on accommodation websites.
 You can search for a particular type of accommodation and set up alerts for your specific requirements.